Recognizing Medical Writing Professionals

 About the MWC® Exam

 The MWC® Examination is administered via computer-based testing (CBT) in a secure, proctored setting.
 It is offered at more than 300 testing centers worldwide by the testing administration company, Iso-Quality Testing, Inc. (IQT).
 The 125-question, multiple-choice exam is administered, in English, over a 2.5-hour period.
 The Examination Content Outline found in the Candidate Study Guide provides a detailed explanation of the 5 domains covered in the exam (Gathering, Evaluating, Organizing, Interpreting, and Presenting).
-All exam questions relate directly to the knowledge, skills, and abilities linked to these 5 domains.
+All exam questions relate directly to the knowledge, skills, and abilities (KSAs) linked to these 5 domains.

 Candidates for the MWC® are professional medical writers who have communication expertise, awareness of ethical standards, and health care knowledge.
 They gather, evaluate, organize, interpret, and present information about medicine and health for target audiences.
 Their expertise provides clarity on scientific advances to healthcare professionals and educates the public about medical discoveries.
 Additionally, candidates